 Help in the Face of Opposition: Jesus faced great opposition at the cross.
 Satan and death sought to end Him.
 He sought the Lord in prayer in the face of such opposition.
 Hebrews 5:7 says "In the days of his flesh, Jesus offered up prayers and supplications, with loud cries and tears, to him who was able to save him from death, and he was heard because of his reverence."

 Encouragement in the Face of Suffering: Jesus' prayer at the tomb of Lazarus comes to mind here.
 Jesus wept at the death of His friend and at the grief of Mary and Martha.
 He prayed, seeking God's favor, and He did so out loud, that those who were suffering might believe and be strengthened and saved.

 Resolve in the Face of Trial: Jesus' prayer in the Garden of Gethsemane right before He was betrayed by Judas: "Father, if it is possible, let this cup pass from me.
 Nevertheless, not my will but Yours be done (Matt.
 26:39)."
 This is a wonderful model of prayer in the face of trial.
 When resolve weakens, we can pray honestly and then submit ourselves to our Father's will.

 If Jesus needed to pray at all these times and in all these ways, how much more should we?
-And we can do so knowing that our Great High Priest ever lives to make intercession for us and He understands our need personally.
+And we can do so knowing that our Great High Priest ever lives to make intercession for us, and He understands our needs personally.